anyscale/rl-course/README.md

 ## Deployment on Netlify

-We've created a second [GitHub remote]() for this project to deploy the site on Netlify (and pass by the policy of having to beg someone several times to allow the Netlify integration).
+We've created a second [GitHub remote](https://github.com/maxpumperla/anyscale-rl-course) for this project to deploy the site on Netlify
+(and bypass the policy of having to beg someone several times to allow the Netlify integration).
 After cloning this repo, please type:

 ```shell